 Forced Dissolution of a Limited Liability Company

 Many owners of a Limited Liability Company are surprised to learn that their business break-up rights and remedies are much less defined compared to a corporation.
-A minority member of an LLC has limited possibilities to force a dissolution of the LLC and the majority members of an LLC are not able to force the minority member to accept a buy-out.
+A minority member of an LLC has limited possibilities to force a dissolution of the LLC.
+The majority members of an LLC are not able to force the minority member to accept a buy-out.

-The only remedy for dissolution of an LLC is in Section 702 of the New York Limited Liability Law, whereby a member can force a dissolution whenever it is not reasonably practicable to carry on the business in conformity with the articles of organization or the operating agreement.
-The law does not provide for a buy-out election or all the other specific rights in the business corporation laws.
-Added to the sparse language of the law is the fact that there are also very few court cases interpreting the state of the business dissolution laws in the context of LLCs.
-So when can you force a dissolution?
-New York’s highest court stated:
+The only remedy for a forced dissolution of an LLC is in Section 702 of the New York Limited Liability Law.
+A member can force a dissolution whenever it is not reasonably practicable to carry on the business in conformity with the articles of organization or the operating agreement.
+The New York Limited Liability Law does not provide a buy-out election or all the other specific rights in the business corporation laws.

-The reality of many dissolutions fights over corporations and LLCs is that many end in settlement.
-In certain situations, a court action towards dissolution may be the right strategic move to convince your business partners that they have to come to the table and negotiate with you, rather than spend a fortune on litigation.
+The reality is that many dissolution fights over corporations and LLCs or lawsuits for breach of fiduciary duty end in settlement.
+In certain situations, a court action towards dissolution or for breach of fiduciary duty or both may be the right strategic move to convince your business partners that they have to come to the table and negotiate with you, rather than spend a fortune on litigation.

 Right to Profits – Access to Books and Records

-Prior to dissolution, you have a right to profit distributions.
-If the other members/shareholders pay themselves, most likely, you have a right to a similar distribution, based on your ownership percentage.
+Before dissolution, you have a right to profit distributions.
+If the other members/shareholders pay themselves, most likely, you have a right to a similar distribution based on your ownership percentage.